DeneSparta/AdminSim/README.md

 	Broadcast Alerts In-World,
 	Backup to & restore from Oar, r32 files,
 	Be notified of OpenSim upgrades automatically,
-	Download and Upgrade to the latest version OpenSims easily, Revert (Undo) Upgrades,
+	Download and Upgrade the latest version OpenSims easily, Revert (Undo) Upgrades,
 	Stop and Start all instances in a single console window (via a single button press), Create MySQL databases,
-	Configure GidCommon.ini (for database usage with SQLite, SQLiteLegacy and MySQL supported), Creates or updates OpenSim setup files; such as 'Start.bat', 'backup.txt', 'restore.txt', 'Fullbackup.txt' (etc).
+	Configure GridCommon.ini (for database usage with SQLite, SQLiteLegacy and MySQL supported), Creates or updates OpenSim setup files; such as 'Start.bat', 'backup.txt', 'restore.txt', 'Fullbackup.txt' (etc).

 Additionally: